Saint-Pol-de-Léon Cathedral: Interior

 Near the south portal and inside the cathedral are two stoups.
-The stoup on the right bears the arms of Monseigneur Robert Cupif (1639-1646) and at the bottom has the inscription "In nomine patris et filii et spiritus sancti".
+The stoup on the right bears the arms of Monseigneur Robert Cupif (1639-1646).
 That on the left is decorated with carvings of frogs, lizards and eels.
-Also in this area is a sarcophagus thought to date back to the 11th century and believed by some historians to be the grave of Conan Meriadoc the first Christian king of Brittany.
+Also in this area is a sarcophagus thought to date back to the 11th century and believed by some historians to be the grave of Conan Meriadoc, the legendary first Christian king of Brittany.
 This sarcophagus is 2.34 metres in length and is decorated with many carvings including that of a tree without leaves, a traditional image of death.